 - Log into your WordPress site at example.com/wp-admin.

-- In the left column, click the ‘Plugins’ category.
+- In the left column, click the ‘Plugins’ category and at the top click 'Add New'.

 - Click the ‘Settings’ link.